 © Copyright 2004 by Jonathan Zap

 Note: Most of the following concerns time, but in the first section, I introduce Tolkien’s elf mythology which is often counter intuitive to people who have seen the movies, and even for those who have read the trilogy.
-In the ring trilogy Tolkien vividly describes particular elf characters as so exemplary and heroic that it often comes as a surprise to discover in his notes and letters that he considers the elves as almost developmentally disabled.
+In the ring trilogy Tolkien vividly describes particular elf characters as so exemplary and heroic that it often comes as a surprise to discover in his notes and letters that Tolkien considers the elves as almost developmentally disabled.
 The first section explains Tolkien’s ambivalent and paradoxical view of the elves which is necessary to understand the second section which concerns time perception.

 Who are the elves and what meanings do they have for us?
 Tolkien has conscious views of the elves which are expressed in his writings, particularly his letters, but there are also other layers of meanings, which are implied or which manifest directly out of the creative muse, with or without Tolkien’s conscious approval.
 I believe that elves have such a resonance and inner recognition for us because they are a real biological form (if not necessarily carbon-based) which we recognize from within.
 (For much more on my view of the elves see Parallel Journeys, and The Glorified Body–Metamorphosis of the Body and the Crisis Phase of Human Evolution).
 For me, the elves resonate with the future as well as the past.
 (I didn’t make links for this article, but all the articles referred to are easily found on the website.)

 Tolkien saw the elves as “man before the fall.”
 He did not, however, altogether idealize them.
 There was an anti-life aspect to the elves in his mythology in their desire to preserve and live in the past.
 Tolkien disparagingly referred to them several times as “embalmers.”
-Despite their love of nature, the elves were just the opposites of Taoists in that they resisted change and sought to live in an “embalmed” past.
+Despite their love of nature, the elves were the opposite of Taoists in that they resisted change and sought to live in an “embalmed” past.
 In a letter Tolkien writes,

 But the elves are not wholly good or in the right.
 Not so much because they had flirted with Sauron; as because with or without his assistance they were ‘embalmers’.
 They wanted to have their cake and eat it; to live in the mortal historical Middle-earth because they had become fond of it (and perhaps because they there had the advantages of a superior caste), and so tried to stop its change and history, stop its growth, keep it as a pleasuance, even largely a desert, where they could be ‘artists’—and they were overburdened with sadness and nostalgic regret.

 I have to wonder here if Tolkien might not be projecting an aspect of his own elvish creative muse onto the elves.
 For Tolkien, an Oxford philologist obsessed with old English dialects, the distant past was numinous, and most aspects of his present era were abhorrent to him.
 Besides his contempt for modern technology, he also disliked most modern literature.
 And for Tolkien, Shakespeare was a detested modern upstart.
-So when he talks about elves as, “artists…overburdened with sadness and nostalgic regret.” maybe this is a reflection of his own creative magic which drew inspiration from the past and cringed from the present with distaste.
+So when he talks about elves as, “artists…overburdened with sadness and nostalgic regret.” maybe this is a reflection of his own creative muse which drew inspiration from the past and cringed from the present with distaste.

 Tolkien, like Dickens, had an early childhood in a beautiful, bucolic place which was scarcely altered from earlier centuries.
 His fall from this childhood paradise into grimy, industrialized modernism (like Dicken’s descent into the blacking warehouse and London’s underworld) created a bitter nostalgia for a lost time.
-Also, as a class conscious Englishman, he may have resented his status as a middle class academic, and sensed that in some other realm he had a higher caste or status.
+Also, as a class conscious Englishman, he may have resented his status as a middle-class academic, and sensed that in some other realm he had a higher caste or status.
 Perhaps this is why he refers to the elves fondness for historical Middle Earth, “…because they had become fond of it (and perhaps because they there had the advantages of a superior caste)” Note the reference to “prestige” in another letter that is a variation on the same themes:

 …..we see a sort of second fall or at least ‘error’ of the Elves.
 There was nothing wrong essentially in their lingering against counsel, still sadly with the mortal lands of their old heroic deeds.
 But they wanted to have their cake without eating it.
 They wanted the peace and bliss and perfect memory of ‘The West’, and yet to remain on the ordinary earth where their prestige as the highest people, above wild Elves, dwarves, and Men, was greater than at the bottom of the hierarchy of Valinor.
 They thus became obsessed with ‘fading’, the mode in which the changes of time (the law of the world under the sun) was perceived by them.
 They became sad, and their art (shall we say) antiquarian, and their efforts all really a kind of embalming — even though they also retained the old motive of their kind, the adornment of the earth, and the healing of its hurts.